WinCraps

 Answer

 To log an auto-bet, first modify the type of line that you want (Condition, Action, etc.), then click on the command button next to the line.
 For instance, to log a condition line, click on the button to the far left marked "Condition".
 When you do, the condition line will turn red and the mouse-pointer will change.
-Next click inside the large logged bets box at the point where you want the line to appear.
+Next click inside the large logged bets box on the place where you want the line to appear.
 Voila!

 Question #13